 The UK is currently in the midst of a chronic shortage of skilled tradesmen, with professions such as electricians, plumbers and bricklayers in greater demand than ever.
 New homes are being built in their thousands but this pace isn’t being matched by the number of qualified workers plying their trade.

-Newly qualified electricians who opt to work for an employer can expect to earn between £19,000 and £22,000 a year.
-However, after gaining more experience working in the industry, you can expect a much higher salary.
+Newly qualified electricians who opt to work for an employer can typically expect to earn around £28,000 to £35,000 a year (industry JIB rates put the standard newly-qualified electrician rate at about £35,800 in 2026), with more in London and high-demand areas.
+These figures are approximate and indicative.
+After gaining more experience working in the industry, you can expect a higher salary.

-These figures are based on a median calculation, which means that the average has not been influenced by a small amountof high earners and shows a realistic salary for most electricians.
+These figures are based on a median calculation, which means the average has not been skewed by a small number of high earners and reflects a realistic salary for most electricians.
+The approximate earnings spread (ONS ASHE 2025) runs from around £26,000 at the 10th percentile to around £55,000 at the 90th percentile.

 Download your free information pack